dorischioma/Doris-s-portfolio/README.md

 ### Data Analysis

-Include some interesting features worked with
+Includes some interesting features worked with:

 -Pivot Table